Welcome back to our Ice ice, Baby series and the next recipe on the list: delicious and simple strawberry yoghurt ice cream.

 If you are making it without an ice cream maker, I would recommend that you don’t put the mixture in the deep freeze.
 It will freeze it quickly, but the ice cream will be very hard and difficult to remove from the container later.
 It may also mean that the strawberry pieces sink to the bottom.
 As it freezes so quickly, it might not be possible to mix these evenly through the rest.

-I used strawberries, but I imagine it would work just as well with any other berries.
+I used strawberries, but it works just as well with other berries.
 Raspberries or blackberries, anyone?
 Yum!

-Other fruit would work well too and be just as easy.
+Other fruit works well too and be just as easy.
 Mango or banana yoghurt ice cream anyone?

 One of these days I’m going to replace the strawberry pieces with dark chocolate chips – crushed a little to make them smaller.
 I can just imagine it.
 Can you?
 I am sure that my learner chef would be on board for this version too.

 Enjoy this strawberry yoghurt ice cream on a warm day while relaxing in the garden if possible.
 It’s great on its own or is particularly lovely with fresh fruit.